 Thursday Partly cloudy.
 Winds SW 25 to 35 km/h.
 Daytime maximum temperatures between 13 and 18.
 Large and powerful surf conditions are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.

 Friday Partly cloudy.
 Winds SW 25 to 35 km/h tending W/SW 15 to 25 km/h early in the morning then becoming light in the morning.

-Saturday Sunny morning.
-Slight (30%) chance of a shower in the afternoon and evening.
-The chance of a thunderstorm about the Southern Highlands in the afternoon and evening.
-Light winds becoming S/SW 15 to 20 km/h during the morning then tending S/SE during the evening.
+Saturday Partly cloudy.
+Slight (20%) chance of a shower along the coastal fringe in the afternoon and evening.
+Winds W 15 to 20 km/h becoming light during the morning then becoming S/SW 20 to 30 km/h during the evening.

 Sunday Cloudy.
 Medium (40%) chance of showers along the coastal fringe, slight (20%) chance elsewhere.
 Winds S/SW 15 to 25 km/h tending S/SE 15 to 20 km/h during the morning then becoming light during the day.

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||11||18||20%||< 1mm||Nil||SW 30||56||SW 35||54|

 Parts of Victoria have already received almost double the average rainfall this month, and some areas have recorded the wettest April in 16 years.

 New Zealanders are bracing for a week of wild weather.

 The skies above New South Wales farms have been filled with smoke in recent weeks as growers burn a huge load of dry stubble left over from last year's record crop yields.